hypo69/hypo/pytest/gemini/src/suppliers/readme.md

 6. **Test Coverage:** The tests now cover more aspects of the `Supplier` class, including initialization, loading settings (`_payload`), login, and executing scenarios.

-7. **Edge Cases (Basic):**  While edge cases like specific scenario file formats or login failures are not tested in detail due to the missing implementation, a test for incorrect webdriver input is added to demonstrate exception handling using `pytest.raises`.
+7. **Edge Cases (Basic):**  While edge cases like specific scenario file formats or login failures are not tested in detail due to the missing implementation, a test for incorrect webdriver input is added to demonStarte exception handling using `pytest.raises`.

 **How to Run the Tests:**